top of page

 Ever been down the rabbit hole, sifting through lesson-after-lesson trying to find one that's suitable for your class?
 Well your sifting days are numbered.

-Check out curated resources on Cahokia, pre-columbian peoples, Columbus, the Columbian Exchange, and Conquistadores.
+Check out curated resources on Cahokia, pre-Columbian peoples, Columbus, the Columbian Exchange, and Conquistadores.
 There are readings, worksheets, films, and primary sources.

 Colonies